jettero/pandas-cli/BUILD.md

 If you know of a way to generate `version.py` from `git --describe` and import the version into `pyproject.toml` (or otherwise express this without using `sed` or a `Makefile`), please definitely let me know.

+## Makefiles now too?

+Yeah, I like makefiles.
+I kinda miss 'em and without that one centralized `./setup.py <cmd>` to work with, ... seems pretty handy again all of a sudden.